Question

 Results-driven

-Perfect for describing revenue, reach, or impact increases.
-Suggests multiplication of existing success rather than just growth.
+Perfect for situations where you increased impact, reach, or effectiveness of existing initiatives.
+Suggests enhancement rather than just growth.

 Multiplied